 For VA students- Paul Mitchell The School- Delaware does not impose any penalty, including the assessment of late fees; the denial of access to classes, institutional facilities; or require any covered claimant to borrow additional funds due to delayed tuition payments from the VA.
 Per VA regulation, only mandatory fees may be billed to the VA.
-The cost of the Technical Kit, Textbooks, and Digital Kit, while required for enrollment, do not qualify as mandatory fees in such that the school gives students the option to purchase the kit from other sources other than the school.
+The cost of the Kit, Books and iPad, while required for enrollment, do not qualify as mandatory fees in such that the school gives students the option to purchase the kit from other sources other than the school.
 Students utilizing VA benefits will be responsible for arranging alternate payment for these items.